PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-Secrets-Management.md

 >[!NOTE]
 >KeyChain support is unlikely to be available in the first release of this feature.

-`Default` on Linux is [Hashicorp Vault](https://www.vaultproject.io/).
+`Default` on Linux is [Gnome Keyring](https://wiki.gnome.org/Projects/GnomeKeyring/).

 >[!NOTE]
->Linux has many options for local credential management, additional support may be
+>Linux has many options for local credential management.
+The choice of Gnome Keyring
->added in the future or via community provided extensions.
+>is that it's a simple local vault we can easily test against and validate that our
+>design works with a well-known Linux local vault.
+Since the extension model is
+>open, we expect additional vault support to come from owners of those vaults or
+>the community.

 ### Credential Vault Extensions